ksg1998/AIR_Search_Engine/README.md

  1) Pre-Processing the input data and creating inverted index and saving to disk

-Need to make inverted index for each column and all columns combined.
+Need to make inverted index for each column and all columns combined
 ```bash
   $ python3 CreatingDictionary.py
 ```

- 2) Creating the Permuterm index for the input data using the inverted index file obtained in the previous step.
+ 2) Creating the Permuterm index for the input data using the inverted index file obtained in the previous step
 ```bash
   $ python CreatePermuterm.py
 ```

  3) Creating a two-three tree used for implementing wildcard queries.
-Preprocessed data is used as the input.
+Preprocessed data is used as the input
 ```bash
   $ python3 CreateTwoThree.py
 ```

- 4) Running Our Search:
+ 4) Running Our Search
 ```bash
   $ python3 demo.py
 ```

- 5) Comparing Our Search with Elastic:
+ 5) Comparing Our Search with Elastic
 ```bash
   $ python3 main.py
 ```